IMPORTANT SAFETY INFORMATION AND INDICATIONS

 Monitoring: Continuously monitor patients while receiving Precedex®.

-Bradycardia and Sinus Arrest: Have occurred in young healthy volunteers with high vagal tone or with different routes of administration, e.g., rapid intravenous or bolus administration.
+Bradycardia and Sinus Arrest: Clinically significant episodes of bradycardia and sinus arrest have occurred in young healthy volunteers with high vagal tone or with different routes of administration, e.g., rapid intravenous or bolus administration.

 Hypotension and Bradycardia: Reports of hypotension and bradycardia have been associated with Precedex® infusion.
 Some of these cases have resulted in fatalities.
 May necessitate medical intervention.
 May be more pronounced in patients with hypovolemia, diabetes mellitus, or chronic hypertension and in the elderly.
 Use with caution in patients with advanced heart block or severe ventricular dysfunction.

 Co-administration with other Vasodilators or Negative Chronotropic Agents: Use with caution due to additive pharmacodynamic effects.